 Garage door remote controls provide convenience and ease of access to your garage.
 However, if your remote control stops working, it may be a sign that the battery needs replacement.
 In this article, we will discuss when and how to replace the battery in your garage door remote control, ensuring uninterrupted functionality.
-Trust Tarrant County Door and Gate for expert assistance with garage door remote control issues.
+Trust Tarrant County Door and Gate for expert assistance with garage door remote control issues, as well as any garage door repair needs you may have.

 Signs that Your Remote Control Battery Needs Replacement

-- Diminished Range: If you notice a decrease in the range at which your garage door remote control works, it is a clear indication that the battery is weakening.
+- Diminished Range: If you notice a decrease in the range at which your garage door remote control works, it could be a clear indication that the battery is weakening or that there may be an issue requiring garage door repair.

 - Unresponsive Buttons: Pressing the buttons on the remote control multiple times without any response suggests that the battery is running low and needs replacement.